PhysiCell-Models/collective-invasion/README.md

 # PhysiCell: Extracellular Matrix Modeling

-A
+An extracellular matrix (ECM) model based on leader-follower (K14+/K14-) interactions created using PhysiCell.

 ## Overview:

 The ECM model is built using [PhysiCell](https://github.com/MathCancer/PhysiCell), an agent-based, multicellular 3-D modeling framework written in c++.
 If you are not already familiar with PhysiCell then you should do so before looking at the code or trying to modify it.
+The ECM model has three components: `density` (thickness of the fibers), `anisotropy` (agreement of alignment) and `fiber alignment` (three coordinate vector of overall fiber direction).
+There are two different cell types in the model: leader cells (K14+) and follower cells (K14-).
+In the model, leader cells can influence the ECM but are not affected by the ECM while follower cells are effected by the ECM but cannot change it.

+The philosophy behind the model is that ECM `density` (from 0-1) remains constant, the `fiber alignment` vector gives the overall alignment of the fiber and `anisotropy` (0-1) represents how aligned the ECM fibers are.
+An `anisotropy` value closer to 0 mean the fibers are less aligned and values closer to 1 mean the ECM fibers are more aligned (the `fiber alignment` vector accurately represents the direction of all fibers).

+The model was developed by Paul Macklin, John Metzcar, Brandon xxx, Brendon Murphy and Ben Duggan.
+Significant help was provided by Randy Heiland and xxx at Johns Hopkins University.

 **Reference:** A Ghaffarizadeh, R Heiland, SH Friedman, SM Mumenthaler, and P Macklin, PhysiCell: an Open Source Physics-Based Cell Simulator for Multicellular Systems, PLoS Comput.
 Biol.
 14(2): e1005991, 2018.
 DOI: [10.1371/journal.pcbi.1005991](https://dx.doi.org/10.1371/journal.pcbi.1005991)